OmarKhaledAbdlhafez/Churn-Classification/README.md

 ## 4- BalancedBaggingClassifier :
 ### A BalancedBaggingClassifier is the same as a sklearn classifier but with additional balancing.
 It includes an additional step to balance the training set at the time of fit for a given sampler

-## All this approachs on Churn dataset to make better classification , after doing all of them i get the best approach results and make a doployment using fastapi
+## i applied all this techniques  on Churn dataset to make better classification , after doing all of them i get the best approach results and make a doployment using fastapi

 ## Resources
 - https://machinelearningmastery.com/what-is-imbalanced-classification/